mateuadsuara/hof/hof.md

 var eligibleDriverNames = map(drivers, getName);
 ```

-By hiding the `for` loop inside those functions, we have created an [abstraction][abstraction].
+By hiding the `for` loop inside these functions, we have created an [abstraction][abstraction].
 We have separated *what to do* from *how to do it*.
 Now the clients can depend only on *what to do*.
 That enables the possibility to change *how to do it* without affecting them.

 [abstraction]: http://en.wikipedia.org/wiki/Abstraction_(computer_science)